karthikavjr2017/Assignment/README.md

 # Assignment

-Implementing an in-memory database as a key vaue store
+Implementing an In-memory database as a key value store